 DR. JAN MCBARRON

 During these early years, Jan McBarron, M.D. married Duke Liberatore, and the two moved to Georgia where Dr. McBarron opened her own medical practice, Georgia Bariatrics.
 Georgia Bariatrics allowed Dr. McBarron to practice nonsurgical weight loss on her patients, a field of medicine she was particularly passionate about due to her own struggles with weight.
 After successfully shedding more than 50 lbs, Dr. McBarron found that she was often able to develop a personal connection with her patients, more effectively helping them achieve a better body and a healthier lifestyle.
-While successfully running her own practice, Dr. McBarron also started her own radio show with her husband, Duke & the Doctor.
+While successfully running her own practice, Dr. McBarron also started her own radio show with her husband, Duke and the Doctor.

 For the next thirty years, Dr. Jan McBarron ran Georgia Bariatrics and co-hosted Duke & the Doctor, helping thousands to better understand their bodies and how to treat them well.
 The show was recognized by Talkers Magazine for a number of years as being among the top 100 most influential nationally syndicated radio shows.
 Although no longer running her own practice or regularly hosting Duke & the Doctor, Dr. McBarron still strives to help people to better understand their health, as well as diagnosis and treatment options.
 To this end, Dr. McBarron is hoping to help more people through various online mediums including YouTube, social media, as well as speaking events and written articles.